Xiao Yao San

 Clinical Summary

 Xiao Yao San (XYS) is a traditional Chinese medicine (TCM) formula documented in Tai Ping Hui Min He Ji Ju Fang, a collection of prescriptions written during the Song Dynasty around 1078-1085 AD.
 It consists of eight herbs: Bupleuri radix (Chai Hu), Angelicae radix (Dang Gui or Dong Quai), Paeoniae radix alba (Bai Shao), Atractylodis rhizome macrocephalae (Bai Zhu), Poria cocos (Fu Ling), Zingiberis siccatum rhizome (Sheng Jiang), Menthae haplocalycis (Bo He), and Glycyrrhizae radix (Gan Cao or Licorice).
 Xiao Yao San has a long history of use as a treatment for depression, anxiety and stress.
-Accumulating evidence also suggests its potential as a treatment for functional gastrointestinal disorders (24).
+Accumulating evidence also suggests its potential in treating functional gastrointestinal disorders (24) (28) and polycystic ovary syndrome (29), and conferring renal and survival benefits in lupus patients (30).

 A modified version known as Dan Zhi XYS or Jia Wei XYS was developed with two additional herbs with cooling properties: Cortex Moutan (Mu Dan Pi) and Fructus Gardeniae (Zhi Zi).
 This formulation is used both in China and Japan to manage symptoms such as mood, anxiety, fatigue, and insomnia associated with climacteric syndrome.
 Jia Wei XYS is also the most prescribed product for breast cancer patients according to the Taiwan health insurance research database (1).
 In addition, a large retrospective study found that Jia Wei XYS was frequently utilized (nearly a third of all herbal prescriptions) by breast cancer patients treated with tamoxifen.
 The authors reported notable reductions in the risk of endometrial cancer along with statistically non-significant improvements in tamoxifen-induced side effects (2).
+Improvements including enhanced short-term efficacy of solid tumor treatment and reductions in nausea and vomiting and depression were also observed with the modified XYS/chemotherapy compared to chemotherapy alone, in breast cancer patients (27).
 Another study of cervical cancer patients in Taiwan reported reduction in mortality rate and improvement in survival probability with adjunctive use of Jia Wei XYS (25).
-This formula has also been positively correlated with reduced risk of dementia (26).
+This formula has also been positively correlated with reduced risk of dementia (26); and lower surgical rates in patients with dyfunctional uterine bleeding (31).

 Below are the major symptoms for which XYS and Jia Wei XYS are prescribed along with current clinical evidence.